Arkadin Partners with Kollective to Drive Wide Scale Deployment of Video in Enterprises

 - Get the best tips to secure buy-in from IT and Stakeholders for your video communications.

-- Receive top tips on how to project manage your video communications events.
+- Receive top tips on how to project manage your video communications event.

 Arkadin provides clients with comprehensive event managed services for each stage of the planning and execution of virtual webcasts delivered through the Kollective infrastructure.
 Trained experts offer local assistance in 19 languages.